Thus Says the LORD: God Speaks

 the best Catholic commentary about Scripture

 To find out more about how Church teaching is supported by Scripture passages in Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume II: Restoration & Redemption, check out the Index of Citations in the Catechism of the Catholic Church.
-Links (Revised Standard Version Catholic Edition [RSVCE*]) to the primary Scripture passages in the lesson and relevant paragraphs in the Catechism are provided here.
+Links to the primary Scripture passages in the lesson (Revised Standard Version Catholic Edition [RSVCE*]) and relevant paragraphs in the Catechism are provided here.
 Not every passage in the biblical text for this Catholic Bible study is referenced in a Catechism paragraph, however, including the following passages from this lesson: the Book of Baruch 1:1–13, the Book of Baruch 2:6–15, the Book of Baruch 2:27–35, the Book of Baruch 3:8–14, the Book of Baruch 3:29–36, the Book of Baruch 4:1–4, the Book of Baruch 4:6–9a, and the Book of Baruch 4:21–23.

 ways our glossary might prove helpful